diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/100-madd.md

     occupation: hunter, mercenary
   abilities:
     weapon: giant broken sword
-    magic:
+    magic: "?"
     horse: none
 ---

 MADD MILLENNIUM is a supporting character in CANYON CROSSROADS.

-she is a traveling (bounty, monster) hunter and mercenary, famous across the land for her strength and code of honor.
+she is a traveling (bounty, monster) hunter and mercenary, famous across the land for her expertise and code of honor.

 projects a serious and professional manner, but is really a big softie.

 ## trivia

-- the dog keychain on her sword is from her girlfriend VARIA, the mayor and sheriff of redtail's butte.
+- the dog keychain on her sword is from her girlfriend VARIA, the mayor and sheriff of redtail's butte
+- (i love all my ocs equally voice) despite being a side character she has the most art cus her design is the coolest LKSJDGLF

 ---